Reviews You Can Rely On

 Comfort and Fit

 These are comfortable enough for most users to wear for about 8 hours.
-They have a lightweight (263 gram) design, a low clamping force, and spacious (60mm by 48mm) ear cups.
+They have a lightweight design (263 grams), a low clamping force, and spacious ear cups (60mm by 48mm).
 Our smaller-headed testers almost found these too spacious.
-Listeners with glasses may notice some pressure points due to the larger ear cups, which may take some getting used to.
+Listeners with glasses may notice some pressure points due to the larger ear cups, which may take some time to get used to.

 Noise Cancellation